 10 + 1 things to do in Sydney

-Going to Sydney I didn’t have much plan about the sights to visit.
-I know it sounds cheasy but I just wanted to see the Opera House.
+Sydney is probably on everyone’s list who is backpacking Australia.
+It will most likely be the highlight of your East Coast road trip.
+I didn’t have many plans about the sights to visit.
+I know it sounds cheesy but I just wanted to see the Opera House and find the perfect lookout point to do it.
 But there’s so much more to do.
-Here’s my list about some of the things you should do while in Sydney.
+Here’s my list of some of the things you should do while in Sydney.

 10. Luna Park